jlroviramartin/CryptoCompare/README.md

 # CryptoCompare
 C# cryptocompare.com REST client

-This library implements a C# client of the REST API cryptocompare.com.
+This library implements a C# client of the REST API [https://www.cryptocompare.com].

-It is composed of several projects.
+It is composed of several projects:
 - BuildCryptoCompare
   This project builds a skeleton of the client using NJsonSchema and NSwag code generators.
 The json schema was created using [https://studio.restlet.com].